True Tales from the Campaign Trail

 Stories Only Political Consultants Can Tell

-True Tales from the Campaign Trail finds Democratic and Republican political consultants putting aside their differences to offer entertaining and honest insights into the art of the political campaign.
+The area’s best and most experienced political reporter, Howard Wilkinson, digs deep into campaign stories with veteran political strategist Jerry Austin, covering Austin’s book, True Tales from the Campaign Trail.
+A book that finds Democratic and Republican political consultants putting aside their differences to offer entertaining and honest insights into the art of the political campaign.
 First-hand accounts from across the spectrum detail the trials and tribulations of primaries for Ted Kennedy, Oliver North, Ronald Reagan, and Bill Clinton; fraught Senate races fought with direct mail; and down-and-dirty tricks pulled in local elections.
 The variety of funny foibles and lessons learned makes for an engaging celebration of the democratic process and the campaign trail.

 6 pm reception/6:30 pm program